Hema250/FIRST/README.md

 # FIRST
-it is the demo project of using r language
+it is the demo one